Written by Divinity Nutra, Updated on October 29, 2022

 Trials examining elderberry for digestion focused on combining its extract with other beneficial nutrients.
 The same approach is taken up by elderberry gummies.
 The best brands will not only contain elderberry extract, but they’ll also come with vitamin C and zinc.

 Vitamin C is essential for iron absorption, while zinc helps produce digestive enzymes.
-Thus, both the nutrients have a key role in gut health, as well as immune support, making elderberry gummies the best form to take for digestion.
+Thus, both the nutrients have a key role in gut health, as well as immune support, making elderberry gummy benefits the best for digestion.
+They’re also easier to take than elderberry pills.

 Elderberry syrup is available in most health stores but is generally a bit pricier than gummies.
 They also usually lack the additional digestive support from vitamin C and zinc.
 But, it’s a solid option if gummies are unavailable.